-The EIS should identify issues relevant to sensitive areas, or areas, which may have, low resilience to environmental change.
-Areas of special sensitivity include wetlands, wildlife breeding or roosting areas, any significant habitat or relevant bird flight paths for migratory species, bat roosting and breeding caves including existing structures such as adits and shafts, and habitat of threatened plants, animals and communities.
-The capacity of the environment to assimilate discharges/emissions should be assessed.
-Proposal proximity to any biologically sensitive areas should be described.
+The EIS should identify sensitive areas, or areas that may have low resilience to environmental change, in proximity to the project or its associated activities.
+Areas of special sensitivity include the marine environment and wetlands, wildlife breeding or roosting areas, any significant habitat or relevant bird flight paths for migratory species, bat roosting and breeding caves including existing structures such as adits and shafts, and habitat of threatened plants, animals and communities.